World bible console

 Do I own what I generate?+

 Yes.
 Everything you create belongs to you and is free to use in commercial games.
-You can export your entire world to clean markdown at any time, on any plan — including the free one.
+You can export your world to clean markdown at any time, including on the free tier.

 Will the writing sound generic?+